Izolex/ac_dat/readme.md

 ### Hash table for node children
 When building the trie, each node keeps list of outwards transition functions (characters).
 These lists speeds up solving collision in array and building AC automaton dramatically, but it's costing time keeping them up-to-date.
-Inserting and deleting in sorted array has time complexity θ(n).
+Inserting and deleting in sorted array has time complexity `θ(n)`.
-Using hash tables can reduce time complexity to θ(1), however efficient algorithm for retrieving all values must be found.
+Using hash tables can reduce time complexity to `θ(1)`, however efficient algorithm for retrieving all values must be found.
+Another option is not keeping information about outwards transition functions then each must be tried, so it's usefully with smaller alphabets.
+Unicode 14 has 144,697 characters.

 ### Not using AC output function
 Output function points to the nearest end state where we can get through fail functions.